Telefonica/gymnos/docs/source/installing-gymnos.rst

   cd src

 You're now ready to run gymnos.
-You can execute some experiment by running:
+You can execute an experiment by running:

 .. code-block:: bash

   python3 -m bin.scripts.gymnosd -c <config_path>

 Gymnos ships with some example experiments that should get you up and running quickly.
 To actually get gymnos running, do the following:

 .. code-block:: bash